tbullmann/hdmea_axon/publication/README.md

-# High-troughput-analsis of axonal arbors using high-density microelectrode recordings
+# Large-scale mapping of axonal arbors using high-density microelectrode arrays
 ## Figures

 [Generating all figures](all_figures.py)